Mon Phagun: Guest appearances

+Dubbed versions

+It has been dubbed in Hindi by the name Do Dil Mil Rahe Hain and telecasted on StarPlus since 12 June 2023.

 Reception

 Initially, the show did not feature in the top slots of the TRP leaderboard after its debut and was placed on an average rating on Bengali television for the first five months of its airing.
 Gradually, however, the show increased in its TRP ratings to ultimately reach 2nd highest rating on television, and was one of the most popular shows on Star Jalsha for a long time.
 But, its trp rating points dropped in late April and led to the end of the show.

 TRP Ratings

 Production

 The shooting again began in the month of June 2021 after the relaxation of the COVID-19 lockdown in West Bengal.